Love me with your head and heart,

 "Bowie's a poseur, too.
 I don't think he's lived a quarter of the things he sings about and, to me, living it is crucial.
 Life is real.
 Life's in earnest.
 It isn't a play.
 People are real and they have hearts, whether they realize or not.
 It's no battle get up there and sing whatever's in your head at the time, but it's a whole other scene to lay your heart on people. l want to be able to take my clothes off, in front of everybody and say: See?
 I'm just like you.
 That is, the happening thing, not whatever bullshit the papers tell us.
 It's always been what's happening and it always will be."

-The story ran with a promo photo of John carrying Mhairi on his arm.
-It was first published on line 1997 by The John Martyn Connection, by Kees van der Lely.
+The story was first published online in 1997 on The John Martyn Connection, by Kees van der Lely.